-- All you must do is say “no.” With practice, it becomes easier to say no to others and yourself.
-When you’re asked to do something that you don’t have time to do, say “no.” When you put pressure on yourself to make others happy, say “no” to yourself.
+- All you have to do is say “no.” With practice, it becomes easier to say no to others and yourself.
+When you’re asked to do something that you don’t have time to do, say “no.” Don’t get into too much detail about why, or avoid saying no with ‘maybe’ or ‘I’ll try’ because then you only stress yourself out even more!
+When you put pressure on yourself to make others happy, say “no” to yourself.
 It can be that simple.

 - When you say “no,” you’re saying “yes” to something else.
 What are you saying “yes” to?
 Suppose you don’t want to go out with your coworkers after work.
 By declining to attend, you’re saying “yes” to spending time with your family, or catching up on your sleep, or something else.
 Know what you’re doing for yourself.